-Net assets at 30 June 2014 of A\$3,109M increased by A\$191M, or 6.5%, on the prior year.
-13% (A\$24M) of this increase related to movements in currency exchange rates, with both assets (including intangibles) and liabilities of Sonic's European and New Zealand businesses being inflated by a weakened Australian dollar.

-The remaining increase in net assets was due to retained earnings increasing A\$126M from operating profit, less dividends paid.
-The Company also received net cash of A\$37M on exercise of options during the year.
+Net assets at 30 June 2015 of A\$3,326M increased by A\$217M, or 7%, on the prior year.
+53% (A\$115M) of this increase related to movements in currency exchange rates, with both assets (including intangibles) and liabilities of Sonic's US, UK and Swiss businesses being inflated by a weakened Australian dollar.
+Net assets also increased due to retained earnings increasing A\$71M (operating profit less dividends paid) and from the formation of the UK joint venture, which caused an increase in minority interests.
+The Company also received net cash of A\$13M on exercise of options during the year.